g0v-data/g0v-hackmd-archive/notes/1ZwORILxREW5Yg1XPIl3bQ.md

 A device (blue) is usually available to behave as a backup, owing to this deployment strategy.
 If the lively system studies unanticipated problems or malfunctions, this backup system gives a safe internet (green).

 For example:
-A banking software employs blue-green deployment to ensure the non-stop availability of its services.
+Banking software employs blue-green deployment to ensure the nonstop availability of its services.
 The blue environment serves because the standby gadget takes over if the green environment experiences any technical troubles.
 This ensures that customers can access their bills and other transactions without interruption.

 ### Returns to Former Iterations Right Away
 If there are problems with the brand-new deployment, a swift rollback to an earlier model is possible using a blue-green deployment.
 This feature guarantees that troubles can be resolved quickly, lowering customers’ impact.